awilli1186/wee-website/content/script/dom/$toggleClass.md

 ---
 name: $toggleClass
-heading: Toggle the display of a specified element
+heading: Toggle adding and removing class(es) from the specified element
 ---

 ---variables---